DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/setup_en.md

 ## Troubleshooting

 * Ensure you are running the same version of Archipelago on which the multiworld was generated.
+* Ensure you are running the latest version of the apworld if possible.
 * Ensure `kirby_air_ride.apworld` is in your Archipelago installation's `custom_worlds` folder.
   * make sure you have restarted the launcher if you moved the .apworld into the `custom_worlds` folder
-* Do not run the Archipelago Launcher or Dolphin as an administrator on Windows.
+* Try deleting your `kirby_air_ride_items.json` file in your ap folder, and restart the client.
 * Ensure that you do not have any Dolphin cheats or codes enabled.
 Some cheats or codes can unexpectedly interfere with emulation and make troubleshooting errors difficult.
 Some gecko or action replay codes may work, but they may also break the game state that archipelago depends on to function.
 * Ensure that `Enable Emulated Memory Size Override` in Dolphin (under `Options` > `Configuration` > `Advanced`) is **disabled**.
-* If the client cannot connect to Dolphin, ensure Dolphin is on the same drive as Archipelago.
-Having Dolphin on an external drive has reportedly caused connection issues.
 * Ensure the `Fallback Region` in Dolphin (under `Options` > `Configuration` > `General`) is set to `NTSC-U`.
 * If you run with a custom GC boot menu, you'll need to skip it by going to `Options` > `Configuration` > `GameCube` and checking `Skip Main Menu`.